LeToNode/Play2.0-CN-doc/gettingStarted/NewApplication.md

 [[images/playNew.png]]

-> Note that choosing a template at this point does not imply that you can’t change use another language later.
-For example, you can create a new application using the default Java application template and start adding Scala code at any point.
+> Note that choosing a template at this point does not imply that you can’t change language later.
+For example, you can create a new application using the default Java application template and start adding Scala code whenever you like.

 Once the application has been created you can use the `play` command again to enter the [[Play 2.0 console | PlayConsole]].